bitshares/bsips/bsip-00Sharedrop.md

 # Specifications
 ## General workflow
-First of all, there is a need to calculate transaction fee, so Calculate operation should be called on a local node to do calculations.
+First of all, there is a need to calculate transaction fee, so dry_run_sharedrop operation should be called on a local node to do calculations.
 THe results will be provided (displayed) to a user.

 Then, knowing that user has enough BTS for transaction fees and vesting money, he should call Sharedrop operation itself.
 Vesting specifics will be covered below.

 Sharedrop operation will drop the Sharedrop asset in proportion to the stake that stakeholders have to their respective vesting balances.

-## Calculate operation
+## dry_run_sharedrop operation
 This is a locally done operation with the following parameters:

 - Sharedrop asset
 - Sharedrop amount
 - Stake asset
-- Minimum stake asset amount to participate in airdrop (minimum_amount_for_drop) Calculate operation returns transaction fee for the sharedrop operation as well as if a user has enough money in his sharedrop vesting or if he should prepare additonal funds.
+- Minimum stake asset amount to participate in airdrop (minimum_amount_for_drop) **dry_run_sharedrop** operation returns transaction fee for the sharedrop operation as well as if a user has enough money in his sharedrop vesting or if he should prepare additonal funds.

 This will be approximate calculation as the final calculation will be determined only during the sharedrop operation.